Jonathan L. Austin: Diplomatic mission

 Franklin soon afterwards sent him on a secret mission to England, where he met many members of the opposition and furnished them with much information concerning American affairs.
 The trip was full of incident, and, says one of Franklin's biographers (Morse), "brings to mind some of the Jacobite tales of Sir Walter Scott's novels."
 He carried dispatches to Congress from the United States Commissioners in Paris early in 1779, and in January 1780, was dispatched to Europe to secure loans for Massachusetts in Spain and Holland.

 Capture and release

 That same month Austin was captured by the British while on this mission.
 He was later released.
 He failed to secure the loan and he returned in the autumn of 1781.

 Marriage

-Austin married Hannah Ivers, the daughter of James & Hannah (Trecothick) Ivers, in Boston, on April 4, 1782.
+Austin married Hannah Ivers, the daughter of James and Hannah (Trecothick) Ivers, in Boston, on April 4, 1782.

 Massachusetts Secretary of the Commonwealth

 Austin served as Massachusetts Secretary of the Commonwealth for two years, from 1806 to 1808.